🏺

 🏆The Wine Range

-The core red is the Muga (sold as Crianza in Spain, Reserva in export markets), aged 24 months in oak and the only red released in every vintage.
-Muga Seleccion Especial is sourced from older vines on calcareous clay terraces at 430 to 450 metres and receives extended oak aging.
-Prado Enea Gran Reserva is the classic flagship, a blend of Tempranillo, Garnacha, Mazuelo, and Graciano from the highest and coolest vineyards, aged a minimum of 36 months in oak then at least 36 months in bottle, released at no less than seven years old.
-Torre Muga, first released with the 1991 vintage, is a more Bordeaux-inspired style aged 24 months in French oak.
-Aro, produced in very limited quantities, is a concentrated Tempranillo and Graciano blend from vines over 60 years old, aged 18 months in new French oak.
+The core red is the Muga Reserva (sold as Crianza in Spain), aged 24 months in oak and the only red released in every vintage.
+Muga Selección Especial Reserva is sourced from older vines and receives extended oak aging beyond the standard Reserva.
+Prado Enea Gran Reserva is the classic flagship, a blend led by Tempranillo with Garnacha, Mazuelo, and Graciano from the highest and coolest vineyards, aged a minimum of 36 months in oak then at least 36 months in bottle, released only in the best vintages.
+Torre Muga, first released with the 1991 vintage by Manuel and Isacín, is a Bordeaux-inspired single-vineyard 100 percent Tempranillo wine from old, low-yielding vines in Villalba de Rioja.
+Aro, first released with the 2000 vintage, is the ultra-premium Tempranillo and Graciano blend from vines over 60 years old, produced in very limited quantities only in exceptional vintages.
+The white range includes Muga Blanco (Viura with Malvasía and Garnacha Blanca, barrel-fermented), the Conde de Haro Cava (white and rosé sparkling), and Muga Rosado.

-• Muga (Crianza/Reserva): 24 months in own-cooperage oak (80% French, 20% American); the only red released every vintage
+• Muga Reserva (Crianza in Spain): 24 months in own-cooperage oak (80 percent French, 20 percent American); the only red released every vintage

-• Prado Enea Gran Reserva: minimum 36 months in oak (mainly French) then 36 months in bottle; produced approximately 4 times per decade in best vintages only
+• Prado Enea Gran Reserva: minimum 36 months in oak (mainly French) then minimum 36 months in bottle; produced only in the best vintages

-• Aro: Tempranillo blended with Graciano from vines over 60 years old; aged 18 months in new French oak from the winery's own cooperage; produced in very limited quantities
+• Aro: first released 2000; ultra-premium Tempranillo and Graciano blend from vines over 60 years old; very limited quantities only in exceptional vintages

 • Muga Reserva: ruby-red with garnet rim; ripe cherry, plum, smoked paprika, dried herb; fine-grained tannins and lively acidity